cmu-delphi/www-main/content/covidcast/surveys.md

 ## Where can I see the results?

-Our [COVIDcast map]({{< relref "covidcast" >}}) shows basic aggregate survey results, revealing the rate of COVID-like symptoms across the United States, and this data is also freely available for download through the [COVIDcast API]({{< apiref "api/covidcast.html">}}).
+Our [COVIDcast map]({{< relref "covidcast" >}}) shows basic aggregate survey results, revealing the rates of mask usage and COVID-like symptoms across the United States, and this data is also freely available for download through the [COVIDcast API]({{< apiref "api/covidcast.html">}}).
 Facebook also publishes [a map](https://covid-survey.dataforgood.fb.com/) based on the United States and international aggregate data.

 ### Blog posts and presentations

+- Alex Reinhart, October 12, 2020.
+[New and Improved COVID Symptom Survey Tracks Testing and Mask-Wearing]({{< relref "2020-10-06-survey-wave-4" >}}).
+Delphi blog.
 - Ryan Tibshirani, September 21, 2020.
 [Can Symptom Surveys Improve COVID-19 Forecasts?]({{< relref "2020-09-21-forecast-demo" >}}) Delphi blog.
 - Alex Reinhart and Ryan Tibshirani, August 26, 2020.
 [COVID-19 Symptom Surveys through Facebook]({{< relref "2020-08-26-fb-survey" >}}).
 Delphi blog.